 Since this is the main theme of our review, let us stress that, from the start, simulation methods have been boosted by applications and their need for high computational power.
-It is indeed because nuclear scientists at Los Alamos could not compute the behavior of the A bomb that, within a few months, Feynman, Metropolis, Teller, Ulam, von Neumann, and others built one of the first computers and designed algorithms to run on this machine and reproduce the dynamic of particles during an A bomb explosion...
-Building a nuclear bomb is certainly far from the best way of starting a field, but, fortunately, Monte Carlo methods have since then found much less destructive applications, and this genesis illustrates our point, namely that,
+It is indeed because nuclear scientists at Los Alamos could not compute the behavior of the atomic bomb that, within a few months, Feynman, Metropolis, Teller, Ulam, von Neumann and others built one of the first computers and designed algorithms to run on this machine and reproduce the dynamic of particles during an atomic bomb explosion.
+Building a nuclear bomb is certainly far from the best way to start a field, but, fortunately, Monte Carlo methods have since found much less destructive applications, and this genesis illustrates our point, namely:

-- major advances in simulation have always been the result of demands from other (applied) disciplines; and that - these advances have been highly dependent on/subsidiaries of the current state of computers.
+- Major advances in simulation have always been the result of demands from other (applied) disciplines. - These advances have been highly dependent on/subsidiaries of the current state of computers.

-For instance, the paper of Hastings (1970) appeared "too early" to have an impact in the field because computers were not powerful enough to allow for the implementation of simulations of this nature: just imagine using a stack of computer cards to program the random walk Metropolis-Hastings algorithm (defined below) for a generalized linear model.
-On the other hand, Geman and Geman (1984) came ten years later and had a much deeper influence, even though the focus of their paper was on a very specialized topic (optimization in Markov random fields), mostly because, by that time, personal computers and higher computational powers were available.
-And, when MCMC methods came to full-fledged status with Gelfand and Smith (1990), computing limitations were much less of an hindrance, being able to allow for hundreds of thousands of simulations of high dimensional models, while handling much larger datasets and much more complex models in genomics, data mining, or signal processing, was then beyond the state-of-the-art computing abilities.
+For instance, the paper by Hastings (1970) appeared too early to have an impact on the field, because computers were not powerful enough to allow for the implementation of simulations of this nature: just imagine using a stack of computer cards to program the random walk Metropolis-Hastings algorithm (defined below) for a generalized linear model.
+On the other hand, Geman and Geman (1984) came ten years later and had a much deeper influence, even though the focus of their paper was a very specialized topic (optimization in Markov random fields), mostly because, by that time, personal computers and higher computational powers were available.
+When MCMC methods came to fullfledged status with Gelfand and Smith's (1990) article, computing limitations were much less of a hindrance; being able to allow for hundreds of thousands of simulations of high-dimensional models, while handling much larger data sets and much more complex models in genomics, data mining or signal processing was then beyond state-of-the-art computing abilities.

-Earlier simulation techniques also had a more limited goal: examples of these are the stochastic search algorithms like the RobbinsMonro stochastic gradient algorithm (Robbins and Monro, 1951, Kiefer and Wolfowitz, 1952).
-Indeed, these techniques were only used as numerical devices to approximate likelihood and other M-estimators, i.e., as pointwise tools rather than distributional tools.
-This remark is not intended to be demeaning as the Mathematics behind the convergence of these algorithms is far from easy and, besides, the pioneering work leading to these techniques is quite fundamental in the study of adaptive MCMC algorithms, where the transition kernel changes with time.
-In this spirit, we can also note that the seminal paper of Metropolis et al. (1953) set up the basis for both general MCMC algorithms and for simulated annealing (see also Kirkpatrick et al., 1983), but that only the latter got immediate success, because of its more focused applicability.
+Earlier simulation techniques also had a more limited goal: examples of these are the stochastic search algorithms like the Robbins-Monro stochastic gradient algorithm (Robbins and Monro, 1951; Kiefer and Wolfowitz, 1952).
+Indeed, these techniques were only used as numerical devices to approximate likelihood and other maximization estimators, that is, as pointwise tools rather than distributional tools.
+This remark is not intended to be demeaning, because the mathematics behind the convergence of these algorithms is far from easy and, in addition, the pioneering work that led to these techniques is quite fundamental in the study of adaptive MCMC algorithms, where the transition kernel changes with time.
+In this spirit, we can also note that the seminal paper by Metropolis et al. (1953) was the basis for both general MCMC algorithms and simulated annealing (see also Kirkpatrick, Gelatt and Vecchi, 1983), but only the latter found immediate success, because of its more focused applicability.

-The evolution of programming languages also gave impetus to simulation methods and simulation software: more user-friendly interfaces like R make teaching Monte Carlo methods in undergraduate classes possible, even though they cannot be considered for large scale simulations because of the Curse of the Loop that is the bane of interpreted languages like R and Matlab.
+The evolution of programming languages also gave impetus to simulation methods and simulation software: more user-friendly interfaces like R make teaching Monte Carlo methods in undergraduate classes possible, even though they cannot be considered for large scale simulations because of the "curse of the loop" which is the bane of interpreted languages like R and Matlab.

-2.2 Towards maturity
+2.2 Toward Maturity